What do I do?

 What I believe AI is really going to change is how we get started with learning anything.

 Remember those days when, as a beginner, you’d message someone asking, “How do I get started in your field?” and they’d never reply?
 Not because they’re rude—just busy.
-Now, AI gives you those answers instantly.
-It points you in the right direction.
-It helps you ask better questions.

 Yes, AI can hallucinate.
 But that’s only a problem when you expect it to do the task for you without knowing anything about it.
 If your goal is to learn—it’s a game-changer.